Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 #4 – BigCommerce Review — Best For Scalability

 You can sell across multiple channels, like Facebook and Pinterest, when using BigCommerce.
-You also can pick your own payment gateway, and you won’t have commissions associated with each purchase when you use BigCommerce for building your online store.
+You also can pick your own payment gateway, and you don’t have to deal with additional transaction fees, either.

 Beginners may struggle with this builder, unfortunately, as you have to work through a number of selections to finish each page.
-It may be better for bigger, more established businesses that have tech employees dedicated to operating the online store.
+So it may be better for bigger, more established businesses that have tech employees dedicated to operating the online store.

 - Plenty of advanced features for customization